5–10 Years from Retirement? Get Ahead With These 15 Tips!

 Debt can be a problem for retirement.
 It is best to split from the masses and try hard to pay it off before you stop working.

-According to the Employee Benefit Research Institute, of families headed by people ages 55 to 64, over 77 percent have debt.
+According to the Employee Benefit Research Institute (EBRI), 77% of families headed by people ages 55-64 and over have debt.
 And, the average amount of debt is $108,011.

 In retirement, your income is normally reduced to a fixed level, derived from Social Security, pensions, and other retirement savings that have been amassed over the years.
 A fixed income means that you will not have more money tomorrow to pay off the debt than you do today.
 You will simply be paying more interest — wasting money every month you carry the debt.